srobo/team-emails/SR2020/2019-12-18-competition-date-announcement.md

 As an early Christmas present to you all, today's the day we confirm the date for the Student Robotics 2020 competition!

-The competition will be held from *Saturday 18th April* until *Sunday 19th April*.
-The competition will be held at the University of Reading, so please plan accommodation / transport accordingly.
+The competition will be held from *Saturday 18th April* until *Sunday 19th April*, at the University of Reading, so please plan accommodation / transport accordingly.
 The exact start/end times are to be confirmed.

 [Competition details](https://studentrobotics.org/events/sr2020/competition/)